+L375: “the elicitation of more informative priors”  information from the priors?

+By eliciting more informative prior, we meant determining more precise priors based on expert knowledge or other data sources.
+See for example: https://arxiv.org/pdf/2112.07090

+Text has also been modified as follows:

-L375: “the elicitation of more informative priors”  information from the priors? i.e. determining more precise priors based on expert knowledge or other data sources.
-See for example: https://arxiv.org/pdf/2112.07090 « It can also be noted that the elicitation of more informative priors reduced the standard deviation of the posterior distribution for Q1000 by about 25% (comparison of model D and model D∗ ). »,10.1287/DECA.2022.0451
+“It can also be noted that the elicitation of more informative priors (see Falconer et al., 2022 for a methodological review) reduced the standard deviation of the posterior distribution for Q1000 by about 25% (comparison of model D with vague priors on S and t*, and model D∗ with refined priors).”

+Falconer, J.R., Frank, E., Polaschek, D.L.L., Joshi, C. (2022).
+Methods for Eliciting Informative Prior Distributions: A Critical Review.
+Decision Analysis, 2022, 19(3), pp. 189–204,10.1287/DECA.2022.0451

-L386: “poorly knowing”  “limited knowledge of”: Ok
+L386: “poorly knowing”  “limited knowledge of”: Formulation has been changed

-L387-8: remove “a”: Ok
+L387-8: remove “a”: Word has been removed

-L388: “for” italic: Ok
+L388: “for” in italic: Police has been changed

-L389: “the determination of the”  “determining the”: OK
+L389: “the determination of the”  “determining the”: Formulation has been changed

-L397: Remove “an” and add “allow us”: Ok
+L397: Remove “an” and add “allow us”: Formulation has been changed

-L421: “explicitely”  “explicitly”: Ok
+L421: “explicitely”  “explicitly”: Formulation has been changed

-L440: Rephrase “The Rhone River series analysed here has the particularity of leading to a positive shape parameter, corresponding with the parameterization used in this paper to an upper-bounded GEV distribution.” “The shape parameter estimated at Beaucaire is positive, corresponding to an upper-bounded GEV distribution (with the parametrization used in this paper).”: Ok
+L440: Rephrase “The Rhone River series analysed here has the particularity of leading to a positive shape parameter, corresponding with the parameterization used in this paper to an upper-bounded GEV distribution.” “The shape parameter estimated at Beaucaire is positive, corresponding to an upper-bounded GEV distribution (with the parametrization used in this paper).”: The sentence has been clarified

 L454: Any further recommendations for FFA using historical observations in practice?
 How is knowledge of uncertainties useful?
 Some relation back to the wider flood risk picture would round off the article nicely.